obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Publish.md

 ##### Custom CSS

 To customize the styling of your site, you can upload either `obsidian.css` or `publish.css`.
 These files must be stored in the root folder of your site.
 You can also upload both so you can use your existing `obsidian.css` and add some extra tweaks for publish in `publish.css`.
+See [[Add custom styles#Obsidian Publish styles|here]] for a step-by-step guide.

 ##### Favicon